AbhishekDataAnalyst/Medicare-Part-D--by-Provider-and-Drug/README.md

     - Implement prescription stewardship programs for costly drug classes.
     - Educate providers on cost-effective prescribing alternatives.
     - Monitor prescriber-level outliers for quality and compliance risks.

+# How to tweak this project
+Since this is an example project, I'd strongly recommend that the readers clone this project and make their own changes according to their convenience.

+# Find bugs
+If you found an issue or if you feel that some improvements are required, then please submit your issues in the issue tab.